Annapurna Base Camp Trek - 8 Days

 • Earn marvelous panoramic views of Machapuchare, Nilgiri, Hiunchuli, and the Annapurnas themselves

-Welcome to the Annapurna Base Camp Trek
+Welcome to the Annapurna Base Camp Trek in Nepal

 The western Himalayan Mountains of Nepal have long been associated with world-class trekking opportunities.
 The Mardi Himal Trek, Annapurna Circuit, and Ghorepani Poon Hill Trek all begin from the lakeside city of Pokhara, which serves as the gateway to the Annapurnas.